JuaniRaggio/networking/README.md

 # tcp...http

-## Target
+## Short term
-The aim of this proyect is learning how HTTP servers work using only TCP
+Short-term wise, the aim of this proyect is learning how HTTP servers work using only TCP

 - http/1.1
 - basic routing
 - multi-threaded request handling
 - logging system

+### Mid term
+Implementing sockets from scratch to add to my operating system proyect